Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 3. Use fast attack to catch transients, slow attack to preserve punch
 4. Set release to taste (fast for pumping effects, slow for smooth)
 5. Adjust makeup gain to match the output level to the input
+6. Adjust mix to blend processed signal with dry input (0.0 = 100% dry, 1.0 = 100% wet)
+7. Use Relative Mod toggles to choose between musical (relative) or full-range (absolute) CV modulation
-6. Great for controlling dynamics, adding sustain, and gluing mixes together
+8. Great for controlling dynamics, adding sustain, and gluing mixes together

 ---